 - Wear well-fitting cushioned shoes to protect your feet

 Medication may help treat the pain caused by neuropathy.
-Your doctor will have options for medication and will help you find the right one.
+Your doctor will have medication options and help you find the right one.
 Medication often works best in conjunction with other treatments.

 Alternative therapies may also provide relief.
 These therapies include acupuncture, topical capsaicin, physical therapy, and spinal cord stimulation treatment.